-Search interest in “geotab” has increased 222% over the last five years.
+Search interest in “geotab” has increased 44% over the last 5 years.

 Shipping companies will also likely make use of big data and AI data processing offered by companies like Transmetrics to forecast shipping needs and plan efficient routes that minimize the risk of accidents.

-Like many other industries, transportation is experiencing disruption due to the pandemic.
+Like many other industries, the transportation space experienced quite a bit of disruption due to the pandemic.